Think bourbon peach lemonade sounds irresistible? Make it with grilled lemons and brown sugar simple syrup to take the drink over the top.

-The second place you’ll want to go after you pull the bourbon out of your liquor cabinet is over to the grill, because that bourbon is going to taste even better when you mix it with peach nectar and lemonade.
+The second place you’ll want to go after you pull the bourbon out of your liquor cabinet is to the store, because that bourbon is going to taste even better when you mix it with peach nectar and lemonade.
 Specifically from-scratch lemonade.

 Some people brush the cut side of the lemons with honey or dip them in granulated sugar before grilling.
 Again, not a requirement—I grill my lemons naked and they char up just fine without any additional sugar.

-So grill your lemons if you can, but rest easy: I’m not going to force you into grilling a whole tree’s worth of peaches and puréeing them to get 4 cups’ worth of peach juice for this drink.
-There are enough excellent options for organic peach nectar in the supermarket that we can hedge our bets here.
+So grill your lemons if you can, but rest easy.
+I’m not going to force you into grilling a whole tree’s worth of peaches and puréeing them to get 4 cups’ worth of peach juice for this bourbon peach lemonade.
+There are enough bottled options for organic peach nectar that we can hedge our bets here.

 It’s called brown sugar simple syrup, and it really is simple—follow the same 1:1 ratio of sugar to water that you’d use to make regular simple syrup, but switch it up with brown sugar instead of white granulated sugar.

 If you plan on keeping the drink over ice in a large pitcher or drink dispenser for a few hours, you can add less water to the finished product so it won’t dilute too much as the ice melts.

-- 1 cup brown sugar (light or dark, your choice)
+- 1 cup (210 grams) brown sugar (light or dark, your choice)

-- 1 cup water + 1 quart water, divided (see instructions below)
+- 1 cup water + 1 quart water, divided

 - 1 quart organic peach nectar, such as Ceres